K-NIMESH/Harvard-University-cs50-Python/README.md

 #### 1. Fuel Gauge

-The file called twttr.py, implements a program that prompts the user for a fraction, formatted as X/Y, wherein each of X and Y is an integer, and then outputs, as a percentage rounded to the nearest integer, how much fuel is in the tank.
+The file called fuel.py, implements a program that prompts the user for a fraction, formatted as X/Y, wherein each of X and Y is an integer, and then outputs, as a percentage rounded to the nearest integer, how much fuel is in the tank.
 If, though, 1% or less remains, output E instead to indicate that the tank is essentially empty.
 And if 99% or more remains, output F instead to indicate that the tank is essentially full.

 If, though, X or Y is not an integer, X is greater than Y, or Y is 0, instead prompt the user again.
 (It is not necessary for Y to be 4.)
 Be sure to catch any exceptions like ValueError or ZeroDivisionError.

+#### 2. Felipe's Taqueria

+The file called taqueria.py, implements a program that enables a user to place an order, prompting them for items, one per line, until the user inputs control-d (which is a common way of ending one’s input to a program).
+After each inputted item, the program will display the total cost of all items inputted thus far, prefixed with a dollar sign ($) and formatted to two decimal places.
+Program treats the user’s input case insensitively and ignores any input that isn’t an item.
+It assumes that every item on the menu will be titlecased.